Tips for Styling Your Kid’s Bedroom

 2. Let Kids Have A Say

 Not choosing a theme aside, let your kids have some say in how their room is decorated!
-If you’re child’s favourite colour is green or if they love cars, you can incorporate these aspects in small, simple ways.
+If your child’s favourite colour is green or if they love cars, you can incorporate these aspects in small, simple ways.
 Maybe invest in a light green dresser with clean, simple lines.
-Maybe invest in plants for air quality, easy-remove wall decals, or a racing car quilt cover set.
+Maybe invest in plants for air quality, easy-remove wall decals, or a racing car quilt cover set and pillows to match.
 Don’t, however, don’t buy a racing car bed.
-By the time he’s 13 this will likely have to be replaced.
+By the time he’s 13, this will likely have to be replaced.

 3. Let The Light In